Nathan-Nesbitt/G2T/Notes/05 JavaScript_G2T_NN.md

 ```

 ## Data Types
 There are many different datatypes in javascript.
-These tend to be quite consistant between languages:
+These tend to be quite consistent between languages:

 - String
 - Number